bcvillano/skeletor/README.md

 # Skeletor

-Skeletor is a HTTP C2 (command and control) built upon the Flask framework designed for red vs. blue cyber security competitions.
+Skeletor is a HTTP C2 (command and control) client/server application built upon the Flask framework designed for red vs. blue cyber security competitions.
 Skeletor clients communicate on a beaconing system, sending outbound POST requests to the Skeletor server's **/tasks** route every 120 seconds containing JSON data in the format:
 ```json
 {